Danhayes3008/Milestone-project1/README.md

  added and tested mobile first menubar to make sure it worked. more testing to be done when content added and styled. - 25/10/2018

-After adding some background colors and making some small changes for a better,

  Contributions: